 If staying in a gaol is not your style, then perhaps you would prefer more luxury at The Barn.
 The Mid City Motel is right in the centre of town, and the Comfort Inn The Lakes is walking distance to the beautiful Blue Lake.
 If you would like a B&B, Colhurst House is a good choice.

 Located on the west coast of the Eyre Peninsula, Streaky Bay is one of the best places to visit in South Australia to get away from the rat race of the city for a few days.
+I don’t think it can be called one of the hidden places to visit in South Australia any more, but there certainly are some very tucked away little beaches along the coastline that will make you fell like there is no one else on earth.

 It’s starting to get really remote at Streaky Bay, with some of the most pristine coastline in all of Australia.
 Visitors can swim with sealions at nearby Baird Bay, organise a fishing trip into the Great Australian Bite or take a surf lesson on one of the iconic surf beaches.
 You can even organise scenic flights over the coastline and the Nullabor Plains.
 Look out for small museums, including the National Trust Museum (where you will find a tribute to my own family in the grounds) and the Powerhouse Museum.